 Emory files petitions for permanent residency in 3 categories:

 EB-1 Outstanding Professor or Researcher: This category is limited to those who have risen to the very top of their field.
 They must be internationally recognized as a leader in the field, and must be able to prove this through awards, publications, and attestations from other experts.
 This category does not require a labor certification.

 EB-2 Special Handling for College and University Teachers: This category is specific to those who will be teaching courses at the college/university level.
 It requires a labor certification, but the recruitment requirements are less than those for a standard EB-2.

 EB-2 Standard Filing: This category is for individuals who will not be teaching courses, and who do not qualify for the EB-1 category.
 It requires a labor certification process than is handled by an outside law firm, and the recruitment process is complex and time consuming.
-The department is responsible for paying the recruitment and attorney fees.
+The department is responsible for paying the recruitment expenses as well.

-Your department should initiate all steps except for adjustment of status, which is the scholar's responsibility.
+The hiring department will receive invoices for fees and expenses, and should initiate all steps except for the adjustment of status, which is the scholar's responsibility.

-Applying for permanent residency won't affect an H-1B scholar's ability to travel, apply for an H-1B visa stamp, and return to the US in H-1B status while their permanent residency application is pending.
+Applying for permanent residency won't affect an H-1B employee's ability to travel, apply for an H-1B visa stamp, and return to the US in H-1B status while their permanent residency application is pending.

-For scholars in other statuses, there are potential risks involved in traveling abroad while a permanent residency application is pending.
+For employees in other statuses, there are potential risks involved in traveling abroad while a permanent residency application is pending.
 They should talk to their ISSS advisor before making any travel arrangements.